 About me

-My approach combines fieldwork, laboratory experiments and molecular tools to understand the hidden processes belowground that influence plant growth and survival.
-By trying to understand these interactions, I aim to develop practical solutions for conserving biodiversity and restoring ecosystems.
-I especially enjoy the fieldwork side of ecology by getting outside to run experiments and connect with the environments I study.
+My work combines fieldwork, laboratory experiments and molecular tools to understand the hidden processes that shape how organisms grow, interact and respond to environmental change.
+I especially enjoy the fieldwork side of ecology: getting outside, running experiments and actually being in the systems I study.

 Collaboration and mentorship are also central to my work.
-Over the years, I’ve worked with colleagues across Australia and internationally, building strong partnerships that advance ecological understanding.
-I value creating a supportive, inclusive research environment and take pride in mentoring students as they develop their own research paths.
-Beyond academia, I enjoy sharing my research with wider audiences through conferences, public talks, festivals and school events because I believe science should be shared not kept in the lab.
+I’ve worked with colleagues across Australia and internationally and I really value building supportive, inclusive research environments.
+I enjoy mentoring students as they develop their own ideas and confidence (and learning a lot from them in the process).
+Beyond academia, I like sharing my research with wider audiences through conferences, public talks, festivals and school events, because science is far too interesting to be kept in the lab.

 Contact me